 It 500 times more potent than the catechins found in green tea

-A number of scientific studies (links below) have shown Astaxanthin to benefit health in many ways, including:
+Astaxanthin to benefits skin health in many ways, including:

 Reducing the appearance of wrinkles and age spots